Skip to content

 Recommended For

-Brazil PIX without local entity.
+• Brazil PIX without local entity.
 Operators expanding into Brazil who do not have a local Brazilian entity.
-PIX is the dominant Brazilian payment rail with 80%+ adoption for online payments.
-Setting up direct PIX access requires a Brazilian company and Central Bank declarations.
-Volt acts as merchant of record for PIX, handles the currency export, FX conversion and Central Bank reporting.
-Settlement that would take 28 days through correspondent banking happens in 2 seconds.
+PIX is the dominant Brazilian payment rail with 80%+ adoption for online payments, and setting up direct PIX access requires a Brazilian company and Central Bank declarations.
+Volt acts as merchant of record for PIX, handling the currency export, FX conversion and Central Bank reporting, so settlement that would take 28 days through correspondent banking happens in 2 seconds.
 For an operator testing the Brazilian market before committing to a local entity, this is the fastest path live.

-Multi-rail single-integration.
+• Multi-rail single-integration.
 Operators who want a single integration to cover instant payouts across UK, EU, Brazil and Australia.
-Volt pushes withdrawals back to the player's source bank account on whichever rail they deposited from.
-Instant in most cases, under 10 seconds.
-Card processors take 24-48 hours for the same thing.
+Volt pushes withdrawals back to the player's source bank account on whichever rail they deposited from, instant in most cases, under 10 seconds, where card processors take 24-48 hours for the same thing.
 The single-API approach means your withdrawals team is not maintaining four different payout integrations.

-Operators wanting instant payouts.
-Operators where reconciliation overhead is significant, and unique virtual accounts per player would materially reduce manual matching.
-Volt Connect, enabled by the UK EMI licence, issues a virtual IBAN per customer.
-Inbound deposits map automatically to the depositing user without name-matching heuristics.
+• Operators wanting instant payouts.
+Operators where reconciliation overhead is significant and unique virtual accounts per player would materially reduce manual matching.
+Volt Connect, enabled by the UK EMI licence, issues a virtual IBAN per customer, so inbound deposits map automatically to the depositing user without name-matching heuristics.
 For an operator processing thousands of small deposits per day, this eliminates a meaningful chunk of back-office work.

 Not Recommended For

-Operators outside UK/EU/Brazil/AU.
+• Operators outside UK/EU/Brazil/AU.
 Operators whose primary markets are outside UK, EU/EEA, Brazil and Australia.
-Volt has no presence in North America (Trustly handles the US), no LATAM coverage outside Brazil (AstroPay or PayRetailers fit better for Mexico, Argentina, Colombia, Chile), no Asia (Triple-A for stablecoin rails, local processors otherwise), no Africa or Middle East.
+Volt has no presence in North America (Trustly handles the US), no LATAM coverage outside Brazil (AstroPay or PayRetailers fit better for Mexico, Argentina, Colombia and Chile), no Asia coverage where local processors are required, and no Africa or Middle East.
 The 33-country list looks broad but it is heavily weighted to Europe.

-Crypto-first platforms.
+• Crypto-first platforms.
 Crypto casinos or hybrid operators where cryptocurrency deposits are a meaningful share of volume.
-Volt has zero crypto on-ramp and no off-ramp.
-The product is pure fiat A2A.
-For Bitcoin, Ethereum and stablecoin deposits you still need CoinsPaid, NOWPayments, BitPay or CoinGate.
-Volt can sit alongside one of those for fiat, but cannot replace it.
+Volt has zero crypto on-ramp and no off-ramp, since the product is pure fiat A2A.
+For Bitcoin, Ethereum and stablecoin deposits you still need CoinsPaid, NOWPayments, BitPay or CoinGate, and Volt can sit alongside one of those for fiat but cannot replace it.

-Operators chasing the lowest OB rate.
+• Operators chasing the lowest OB rate.
 Operators whose deposit volume is concentrated in markets where Trustly or Brite are already deeper.
-In the Nordics, Trustly is the expected default with BankID integration.
-In Sweden specifically, Trustly has ~50% of online payment share.
-Volt's bank coverage in those markets exists but operators report higher conversion through Trustly.
-Volt's edge is breadth, not Nordic depth.
+In the Nordics, Trustly is the expected default with BankID integration, and in Sweden specifically Trustly has ~50% of online payment share.
+Volt's bank coverage in those markets exists, but operators report higher conversion through Trustly.
+Volt's edge is breadth rather than Nordic depth.

-Small operators under $200k/month.
+• Small operators under $200k/month.
 Operators looking for the cheapest open banking rate.
-Volt's filings show an effective ~2.1% take rate which is premium pricing.
-Token.io and Yapily charge a fixed 20-25p per transaction.
+Volt's filings show an effective ~2.1% take rate, which is premium pricing, while Token.io and Yapily charge a fixed 20-25p per transaction.
 For high-volume, low-ATV operators (small frequent deposits) the per-transaction model is much cheaper.
-Volt's positioning is service-included, premium-priced — if all you need is the bank API, you are overpaying.
+Volt's positioning is service-included and premium-priced, so if all you need is the bank API, you are overpaying.

 Geographic Coverage